yangobeil/label-maker/README.md

 The app has a very simple interface.
 Here is how to use it:
 - Specify the folder where your images are located and either press ENTER of hit the `load``button to load the images.
 - Add the possible labels by doing the same thing in the `new label` box.
-- Hit the arrows to go through your images and select the correct label.
+- Hit the arrows on the app or on your keyboard to go through your images and select the correct label.
 You can also select to delete the image.
 - Once you are happy with your labels you can specify a directory where the images should be moved and hit the `move` button to move (or delete) them.
 A subdirectory will be created for each label.

 Note: An interesting modification to do in the future would be to use kivy's file explorer widget instead of using a text input.